alexamb12/Data-Science-Projects/Data-Analysis-Projects/Pandas-Data-Science-Tasks/README.md

 ## Feedback
 Any feedback or suggestions on how to make this project better are always welcomed.
-Feel free to send a pull request or contact me via [Instagram](https://www.instagram.com/alexatech_/)
+Feel free to send a pull request or contact me via [Instagram](https://www.instagram.com/alexatech_/) or [LinkedIn](https://www.linkedin.com/in/alexandriabaldizon/).